na-parse/cloudflare_dyndns/README.md

 }
 ```

-The record names are expected in a Fully Qualified Domain Name format and you specify the root A record as the domain name as shown by the example configuration `{"domain": "example.net", "record": "example.net"}` while other records can be specified in FQDN format, or as the hostname and the updater will internally add the domain (`vpn` will be expanded to `vpn.example.net`).
+The record names are expected in a Fully Qualified Domain Name format and you specify the root A record as the domain name as shown by the example configuration `{"domain": "example.net", "record": "example.net"}` while other records can be specified in FQDN format, or as the hostname.
+The updater will internally expand base hostnames using the associated domain (The `vpn` example above will be expanded to `vpn.example.net`).

 Embedded subdomains are not supported: `{"domain": "example.net", "record": "vpn.external"}`.